ArtifactDB/SewerRat/README.md

 ## }
 ```

-On success, the files in the specified directory will be registered in the SQLite index.
+On success, the metadata files in the specified directory will be incorporated into the SQLite index.
 We can then [search on the contents of these files](#querying-the-index) or [fetch the contents of any file](#fetching-file-contents) in the registered directory.
 On error, the response usually has the `application-json` content type, where the body encodes a JSON object with an `ERROR` status and a `reason` string property explaining the reason for the failure.
 Note that some error types (e.g., 404, 405) may instead return a `text/plain` content type with the reason directly in the response body.